 Australian food products receive a new look with country-of-origin label

-In an effort to standardise and authenticate food products sold in Australia, the government along with Australian Competition and Consumer Commission (ACCC) implements a new Information Standard that includes a country-of-origin labelling system—Country of Origin Food Labelling (CoOL) Information Standard 2016.
+In an effort to standardise and authenticate food products sold in Australia, the government along with the Australian Competition and Consumer Commission (ACCC) implements a new Information Standard that includes a country-of-origin labelling system—Country of Origin Food Labelling (CoOL) Information Standard 2016.
 This label explains where the raw materials and/or the product itself was made.

 The label consists of a bar chart, descriptive text, and with or without the kangaroo.

 The new label is required for all food products intended for human consumption and retail sales in Australia—including imported goods.
-It mainly covers priority food—meat, seafood, fruits and vegetables, dairy products, cereals, bread, nuts, honey, and non-carbonated fruit juices—and may be optional for non-priority food—seasonings, confectionery, biscuits and snack food, bottled water, sodas and sports drinks, tea and coffee, and alcoholic beverages.
+It mainly covers priority food—meat, seafood, fruits and vegetables, dairy products, cereals, bread, nuts, honey, and non-carbonated fruit juices—and maybe optional for non-priority food—seasonings, confectionery, biscuits and snack food, bottled water, sodas and sports drinks, tea and coffee, and alcoholic beverages.

 Additionally, it can be classified according to production requirements: ‘Grown in’—ingredients are grown in Australia; ‘Produced in’—products manufactured in Australia; and ‘Made in’—major processing or the last substantial transformation occurred in Australia.
 On the other hand, ‘Packed in Australia’ is used for products packed in the country, yet do not meet the requirements to claim to be grown, produced or made in Australia.